Hanjas8/Henry_repo/Metadata_Project/metadata_project_report.md

 Total - 270 bytes

 So if there are a million datasets which are extracted, then the database total storage will be less than 300MB (also MongoDB stores compressed files).
 This is very little data therefore and so MongoDB will run effectively.
-(We don't need to consider storage space when considering what database to use)

 - **Sufficient querying options**.
 There are many other key-value databases as well.
 However popular options such as Redis or DynamoDB have limited querying options.
 MongoDB has a rich querying language which is almost as powerful as SQL.

 ## Update Metadata Labels

 - **Input**: Dataset which already has metadata in database
-- Check if the list of metadata labels that is used for metadata generation has been changed.
+- - Check if the list of metadata labels that is used for metadata generation has been changed.
 Updating occurs if there is a change.
 - Generate new metadata for the new keys
 - Add new metadata into pre-existing metadata
 - Delete any metadata which has a key that is no longer in the list of metadata labels.